edgio-docs/edgio-docs/guides/applications/v7/basics/collaboration.md

     <Callout type="info">

-      As shown above, the URL for your organization's **Overview** page is formed by appending your organization's name to the {{ PORTAL }}'s base URL.
+      As shown above, the URL for your organization's **Web Properties** page is formed by appending your organization's name to the {{ PORTAL }}'s base URL.
 Additionally, an organization's edge link starts with the organization's name (e.g., `https://my-company-nature-videos-production.edgio.link/`).

     </Callout>